Amanuel418/Group_5_SWE_Project/README.md

-# Budget Optimizer
+# Subscription & Budget Optimizer

-Budget Optimizer is a small Python web app for tracking subscriptions, setting a monthly budget, and viewing a simple spending dashboard.
+Subscription & Budget Optimizer is a small Python web app for tracking subscriptions, setting a monthly budget, and viewing a simple spending dashboard.

 ## Features